TexasInstruments/ble_examples/README.md

 dependency between this repository and the SimpleLink CC26x2 SDK install location.

-By default the SimpleLink CC13x2 / CC26x2 SDK will install to ``C:\ti\``
+By default, your chosen SDK will install to ``C:\ti\``

-If the SimpleLink CC13x2 / CC26x2 SDK must be installed to a different location, then see the [FAQ page](docs/faq.md) for IDE specific instructions for changing environment variables.
+If the SimpleLink SDK must be installed to a different location, then see the [FAQ page](docs/faq.md) for IDE specific instructions for changing environment variables.

 ## Required Tools

-Similar to the SimpleLink CC13x2 / CC26x2 SDK, the examples in this repository support the CCS and IAR toolchains.
+Similar to the SimpleLink SDK, the examples in this repository support the CCS and IAR toolchains (not for all the examples).
 Please pay careful attention to versions of these tools, please refer to the release notes for supported versions.

 For more information on toolchain setup, please refer to our [FAQ page](docs/faq.md).